JustinGuruTech/LangChain-Examples/readme.md

 There are several files in the `examples` folder, each demonstrating different aspects of working with Language Models and the LangChain library.

 **Files**
+1. `main.py`: Main loop that allows for interacting with any of the below examples in a continuous manner.
-1. `interactive_chat.py`: Sets up a conversation in the command line with memory using LangChain
+2. `interactive_chat.py`: Sets up a conversation in the command line with memory using LangChain.
-2. `basics.py`: Demonstrates using PromptTemplate & LLMChain to generate chat completions.
+3. `basics.py`: Demonstrates using PromptTemplate & LLMChain to generate chat completions.
-3. `memory.py`: Shows how to use ConversationChain to maintain context across multiple calls.
+4. `memory.py`: Shows how to use ConversationChain to maintain context across multiple calls.
-4. `agents.py`: Demonstrates using Agents with access to tools to perform various tasks.
+5. `agents.py`: Demonstrates using Agents with access to tools to perform various tasks.
-5. `chats.py`: Demonstrates the usage of Chat Messages, Chat Prompt Templates, and Chat Chains with Language Models.
+6. `chats.py`: Demonstrates the usage of Chat Messages, Chat Prompt Templates, and Chat Chains with Language Models.

 Individual files can be run using the following commands:
 ```